International-Soil-Radiocarbon-Database/ISRaD/_pages/rpackage.md

 ## ISRaD R package
-The ISRaD R package provides tools for data manipulation, data enhancement (ISRaD_extra), QA/QC, and making simple queries and reports.
-ISRaD data are not bundled with the R package, but are maintained under version control on GitHub, and are continuously being updated.
+The ```ISRaD``` R package provides tools for data manipulation, data enhancement (ISRaD_extra), QA/QC, and making simple queries and reports.
+ISRaD data are not bundled with the R package, but are maintained under version control on GitHub, and are updated continuously.

 The latest ISRaD data can be retrieved from the ISRaD GitHub repository using the function ```ISRaD.getdata``` from within an R session (all package versions ≥ 1.0.0).
 This will download the most recently compiled version of the database to a user-specified directory.
 All data will be tagged with the ISRaD version number and the compilation date.

-*(For non-R users, the compiled raw data can also be downloaded as a .zip file directly from GitHub).
+*For non-R users, the compiled raw data can also be downloaded as a .zip file directly from GitHub.
 See the [Database](https://soilradiocarbon.org/database/) page for more information.*

-The ISRaD R package provides a number of data enhancement tools ("ISRaD.extra" functions) that calculate or fill in certain fields with missing data, as well as provide ancillary data from various geospatial data sources.
-Note that in addition to the basic compiled version of the database, you can choose to download a version of the compiled database that already has these data filled and added (i.e. "ISRad_extra") by using the option "extra = TRUE" when running the "ISRaD.getdata" function:
+The ```ISRaD``` R package provides a number of data enhancement tools (```ISRaD.extra``` functions) that calculate or fill in [certain fields]() with missing data, as well as provide ancillary data from various geospatial data sources.
+Note that in addition to the basic compiled version of the database, you can choose to download a version of the compiled database that already has these data filled and added (i.e. "ISRad_extra") by using the option ```extra = TRUE``` when running the ```ISRaD.getdata``` function:

 ```
 # set 'directory' argument to local path
-ISRaD.getdata(directory = "~", dataset = "full, extra = "TRUE", force_download = "TRUE")
+ISRaD.getdata(directory = "~", dataset" = "full, extra = "TRUE", force_download = "TRUE")
 ```

 For more information, please read the [user manual](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/ISRaD.pdf).